BerlinUnited/berlinunited.github.io/docs/guides/setup/naoth_code_setup.md

 ## Toolchain Setup
 === "Linux"

-    Clone the toolchain repo from either our [internal gitlab](https://scm.cms.hu-berlin.de/berlinunited/tools/linuxtoolchain) or [public github](https://github.com/BerlinUnited/linuxtoolchain).
-In this docu to the path of the cloned repo is called `<NaoTH-Projekt/toolchain>` Obviously on your system the path looks different.
+    Clone the toolchain repo either from our [internal gitlab](https://scm.cms.hu-berlin.de/berlinunited/tools/linuxtoolchain) (active development):

-    Both repos are synced but the development only happens in the internal repo.
+    ```sh
+    git clone --depth 1 https://scm.cms.hu-berlin.de/berlinunited/tools/linuxtoolchain toolchain
+    ```
+    or [public github](https://github.com/BerlinUnited/linuxtoolchain) repo (yearly release):
+    ```sh
+    git clone --depth 1 https://github.com/BerlinUnited/linuxtoolchain toolchain
+    ```
+    This will clone the latest version to the `toolchain` directory.
+If you want the full git history, omit the `--depth 1` argument.

+    ???
+"Speed up compilation"
+        You can speed up the compilation of the toolchain by setting the `MAKEFLAGS` environment variable:
+        ```
+        export MAKEFLAGS="-j $(nproc)"
+        ```
+        This is also useful for the project compilation, since it utilizes all available CPUs.
+        Therefore, the above line have to be added to the `~/.profile` and/or `~./.bashrc` file.

+    After cloning, execute `./setup.sh` to compile and install the required libraries.

+    __Note__: If you want to use the default path configuration in `~/.profile` and/or `~/.bashrc` you have to restart your computer because this file is only read by the login shell and/or your session/window manager during start up.

     TODO: add missing parts here